meteor/meteor/content/accounts.md

 <h3 id="userid-ddp">userId in DDP</h3>

 DDP is Meteor's built-in pub/sub and RPC protocol.
-You can read about how to use it in the [Data Loading](data-loading.html) and [Methods](methods.html) chapters.
-In addition to the concepts of data loading and remote method calls, DDP has one more feature built in - the idea of a `userId` field on a connection.
+You can read about how to use it in the [Data Loading](data-loading.html) and [Methods](methods.html) articles.
+In addition to the concepts of data loading and method calls, DDP has one more feature built in - the idea of a `userId` field on a connection.
 This is the place where login state is tracked, regardless of which accounts UI package or login service you are using.

 This built-in feature means that you always get `this.userId` inside Methods and Publications, and can access the user ID on the client.
 This is a great starting point for building your own custom accounts system, but most developers won't need to worry about the mechanics, since you'll mostly be interacting with the `accounts-base` package instead.